 Our school considers Relationships and Sex Education (RSE) to be an integral part of the PSHE Education, with elements also contained in the science curriculum.
 We aim to offer pupils a carefully planned curriculum covering: human development, relationships, sexuality and family life all within a safe, comfortable atmosphere.
 The programme is set within a moral framework and matched to the pupils' level of maturity.
-This policy reflects the requirements outlined in the Relationships Education, Relationships and Sex Education (RSE) and Health Education statutory guidance, published by the DfE in February 2019.
+This policy reflects the requirements outlined in the DfE Relationships Education, Relationships and Sex Education (RSE) and Health Education Guidance (June 2019 - Revised July 2020)